 GeneCards Summary for PLD1 Gene

 PLD1 (Phospholipase D1) is a Protein Coding gene.
-Among its related pathways are cAMP signaling pathway and Phospholipase D signaling pathway.
+Among its related pathways are p70S6K Signaling and Pathways in cancer.
 GO annotations related to this gene include phosphatidylinositol binding and N-acylphosphatidylethanolamine-specific phospholipase D activity.
 An important paralog of this gene is PLD2.